cdona005/cdona005/README.md

 # Hi, I'm Cody

-I'm a Computer Science student graduating in May and a U.S. Navy nuke veteran transitioning into software engineering.
+I'm a Computer Science professional with a B.S in Computer Science from Old Dominion University and am starting my Masters of Science in Computer Science from Colorado School of Mines.
+U.S. Navy nuke veteran transitioning into software engineering.
 I focus on Java and full-stack development, and I enjoy building practical systems that solve real problems.

 ## Skills